microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 | createCosmosDB | Optional | `true` | The CosmosDB resource to create. |
 | createStorage | Optional | `true` | The BlobStorage resource to create. |
 | createAppInsights | Optional | `true` | The AppInsights resource to create. |

-### Known issues

-- For now, the provision and publish flow from Composer UI are limited to Microsoft organization accounts only.
-A personal Microsoft account will not make authentication work.
--